RefugeRestrooms/refugerestrooms/README.md

 ## Slack

-If you want to join the Refuge Restrooms Slack channel, please email refugerestrooms@gmail.com for an invite.
+If you want to join the Refuge Restrooms Slack channel, you can do so by [clicking on this link.](https://join.slack.com/t/refugelgbt/shared_invite/enQtMzExOTAyMTExMjM3LTk2ZDQzNGFmMzFlY2YyZGI1NTU1YzFhMGFlZTdlNzA2MDlkYTRjNWVkMTVkOTlhZjJmNGFkMzY3NjFhZjgyMzM)

 ## License